mennamohsensaad/BST-traversal-report/README.md

 #### Traversal

-- [ ] Description
-- [ ] Why traversing a tree (applications)
-- [ ] Extra: After writing the next subsections add a comparison table between the 4 traversal routines.

 - tree traversal (also known as tree search) is a form of graph traversal and refers to the process of visiting (checking and/or updating) each node in a tree data structure, exactly once.
 Such traversals are classified by the order in which the nodes are visited.
 The following algorithms are described for a binary tree, but they may be generalized to other trees as well. there are 4 ways to do so in the BST( pre-order,In-order, Post-order,Breadth-first)